samplejs/samplejs.github.io/samples/_posts/2000-01-03-objects-and-arrays.md

 ##enumerating properties

 It is possible to list all properties on an object.
-This can be done with a {% include mdn-link.html code="for ... in" href="Web/JavaScript/Reference/Operators/in" %} statement:
+This can be done with a {% include inline-resource.html code="for ... in" resource="docs-in-operator" %} statement:

 {% include codepen-sample.html title="objects and arrays - all properties in an object" slug="nabki" %}

 ##deleting properties

 In order to remove a property on an object, setting the value to `undefined` is not correct.
-Instead the {% include mdn-link.html code="delete" href="Web/JavaScript/Reference/Operators/delete" %} operator should be used:
+Instead the {% include inline-resource.html code="delete" resource="docs-delete-operator" %} operator should be used:

 {% include codepen-sample.html title="objects and arrays - removing properties from objects" slug="DkrbJ" %}

 ##creating arrays

 Arrays can be created empty or with an initial set of values.
-There are several {% include mdn-link.html code="Array" href="Web/JavaScript/Reference/Global_Objects/Array" %} methods for modifying an array, yet in the code below we are using the property accessors:
+There are several {% include inline-resource.html code="Array" resource="docs-array" %} methods for modifying an array, yet in the code below we are using the property accessors:

 {% include codepen-sample.html title="objects and arrays - array literals" slug="corkn" %}

 ##is it an array?
-When checking whether a variable is an array, the {% include mdn-link.html code="typeof" href="Web/JavaScript/Reference/Operators/typeof" %} operator should not be used.
-Instead use {% include mdn-link.html code="Array.isArray" href="Web/JavaScript/Reference/Global_Objects/Array/isArray" %} function:
+When checking whether a variable is an array, the {% include inline-resource.html code="typeof" resource="docs-typeof" %} operator should not be used.
+Instead use {% include inline-resource.html code="Array.isArray" resource="docs-array-isarray" %} function:

 {% include codepen-sample.html title="objects and arrays - typeof array" slug="ICHxg" %}